Catholic Church and Nazi Germany during World War II: Western Europe

 The Nazis responded by revoking the exception of Jews who were baptized, and a round up was ordered.
 The Gestapo made a special effort to round up every monk, nun and priest who had a drop of Jewish blood.
 Some 300 victims were deported to Auschwitz and immediately sent to the gas chambers, among them Saint Edith Stein who was killed at Auschwitz.
 According to John Vidmar writes, "The brutality of the retaliation made an enormous impression on Pius XII."
 Henceforth, he avoided open, confrontational denunciations of the Nazis.
 "It is clear from Maglione's intervention Papa Pacelli cared about and sought to avert the deportation of the Roman Jews but he did not denounce: a denunciation, the Pope believed, would do nothing to help the Jews.
 It would only extend Nazi persecution to yet more Catholics.
 It was the Church as well as the Jews in Germany, Poland and the rest of occupied Europe who would pay the price for any papal gesture.
 Another Dutch victim was Catholic dissident Carmelite priest and philosopher, Titus Brandsma.
 A journalist and a founder of the Netherlands' Catholic University in Nijmegen, Brandsma publicly campaigned against Nazism from the mid-1930s.
 Chosen by the Dutch Bishops as spokesmen in the defence of freedom of the press, he was arrested by the authorities in January 1942.
 He was later transferred to Dachau, where he was the subject of Nazi medical experiments and was issued with a lethal injection on 26 July 1942.

 The Church played an important role in the defence of Jews in Belgium.
 The Comité de Défense des Juifs (CDJ) was formed to work for the defence of Jews in the summer of 1942.
 Of its eight founding members, Emile Hambresin was Catholic.
 Some of their rescue operations were overseen by the priests Joseph André and Dom Bruno.
 Among other institutions, the CDJ enlisted the help of monasteries and religious schools and hospitals.
 Yvonne Nèvejean of the Oeuvre Nationale de l'Enfance greatly assisted with the hiding of Jewish children.
 The Queen Mother Elizabeth and Léon Platteau of the Interior Ministry also made a stance to protect Jews.
 The Belgian Superior General of the Jesuits, Jean-Baptiste Janssens was also honoured as a Righteous Gentile by Yad Vashem.

-Following the Nazi occupation of Belgium, the Primate of Belgium Jozef-Ernst Cardinal van Roey wrote a refutation of Nazi racial doctrines and of the incompatibility of Catholicism and Nazism.
+Following the German occupation of Belgium, the Primate of Belgium Jozef-Ernst Cardinal van Roey wrote a refutation of Nazi racial doctrines and of the incompatibility of Catholicism and Nazism.
 In a dialogue, Van Roey wrote that Catholics could never adapt to governments which "oppress the rights of conscience and persecute the Catholic Church"; asserted the right to freedom of the press; and said Catholics ought not resign themselves to defeat and collaboration with the Nazis, because "we are certain that our country will be restored and rise again".